perfsonar/docs/release_candidates/4.0rc3/_sources/install_debian.txt

   * ARMv7 and up (armhf)
   * ARM64 (arm64) (only for Debian 8)

-* **Operating System:**  Any system running a Debian 7, Debian 8, Ubuntu 12 or Ubuntu 14 OS is supported.
-Other Debian flavours derived from Debian 7 or 8 or Ubuntu 12 or 14 might work too but are not officially supported.
+* **Operating System:**  Any system running a Debian 7, Debian 8, or Ubuntu 14 OS is supported.
+Other Debian flavours derived from Debian 7 or 8 or Ubuntu 14 might work too but are not officially supported.

 Installation Instructions
 =========================